 Korean American Day is established by President George W. Bush.

-Jay Kim is elected as the for the U.S. House of Representatives for California's 41st district
+Jay Kim is elected as a Congressman to the U.S. House of Representatives for California's 41st district.

 The McCarran and Walter Act is passed, eliminating the Asian immigration ban and making Asian immigrants eligible for citizenship.